Coaster Enthusiasts of Canada

 It's not clear how much of this was permanent, but judging by the map, it all was, save for the portable midway rides and attractions.
 Several proposed buildings are also shown on the map.

 The "Figure 8" coaster (if it existed) would have only lasted until 1915.
 It is not shown on the map, but another coaster is.
-The "Dip the Dips" was built that year.
+Built that year was The "Dip the Dips".
 It incorporated a figure 8 within its layout, but as a finale, rather than just being the whole ride.
 Leading up to that, were three turnarounds with steeper drops and more thrills than a typical "Figure 8".

 Dip the Dips